A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research

 For readers interested in rigorous performance evaluations, including numerical or analytical assessments, we suggest referring to the existing literature.
-Nevertheless, the code provided in our repository offers a robust foundation for initiating DGM-based research, allowing researchers to extend these models for specific transportation study requirements.
+Nevertheless, the code provided in our repository offers a robust foundation for initiating DGM-based research, enabling researchers to extend these models for specific transportation study requirements.

 The code implementations for the tutorial and experiments are conducted in a Python-based environment.
 Key libraries used include \texttt{torch} (tested both on v1.13 and v2.4) for deep learning model development, leveraging GPU acceleration to handle large-scale data and neural networks efficiently, and \texttt{numpy} and \texttt{pandas} for numerical computations and data manipulation.
 All development is done in a notebook environment to allow for interactive data exploration, experimentation, and real-time feedback.
 This setup also ensures compatibility with widely used tools, including Jupyter Notebook and Google Colab, offering flexibility for development and testing.